Arcify/4-player-chess-engine/README.md

 # chess-engine
-Compact hash-table based implementation of four-player-chess
+Compact hash-table based implementation of four-player-chess using pygame

+Modules needed:

+pygame

+The fimages needed to display the pieces can be found in the respository and have to be placed in the same folder

 This project has only been partially finished.
 Future improvements that will be made are: